Clinical Psychologist, Las Vegas, NV

 I received my Bachelor of Arts (B.A.) degree from Humboldt State University (HSU), where I majored in Psychology with a concentration in Clinical Psychology, and minored in Philosophy.
 My education continued at HSU, where I completed my thesis research about the effects of media on attitudes toward violence, and received a Master of Arts (M.A.) degree in Counseling Psychology with specialization in Marriage, Family, and Child Counseling.
 Specializing in general adult psychotherapy and group dynamics, I completed my formal education through the American Psychological Association accredited doctoral program at the University of Cincinnati (UC) Department of Psychology, where I was granted a Doctorate of Philosophy (Ph.D.) in Clinical Psychology.
-At UC, I was involved in psychotherapy outcomes research through the College of Medicine’s Department of Psychiatry, as well as organizational training, evaluation, and research within a Fortune 500 company.
+At UC, I was involved in psychotherapy outcomes research through the College of Medicine’s Department of Psychiatry.
+I also co-founded the multidisciplinary Organizational Training and Evaluation Lab where I conducted research within a Fortune 500 company.
 My doctoral dissertation research was on the interplay between personality and group experiences.
 You may view and explore my academic pedigree on PsychTree and PhDTree.

 My practical training in mental health services included two years providing counseling and marital therapy to community members at a university-affiliated mental health clinic, three years providing therapy in a university counseling center, one year of individualized group psychotherapy training in an urban, community mental health center, one year providing comprehensive psychological assessments for a state bureau of vocational rehabilitation at a behavioral neuropsychology clinic, and a year providing treatment and evaluation in a state psychiatric hospital.